-Now, the problem reduces to finding the real and pure imaginary parts of $({\rm{det}}[\mathbf{\tilde{A}+i\mathbf{B}}])^{1/2}$.
-For this, we will use the fact that there exists a unitary matrix\footnote{In Appendix \ref{sec:Welldefinedness of the Gaussian beam for finite sources}, we reminded the Iwasawa pre--decomposition via which the symplectic matrix, $\mathbf{T}$, can be factorized into three portions: the shearing matrix, the pure magnifier and the fractional Fourier transformer.
-We highlight that the unitary matrix in eq.~(\ref{eq:unitary_Gaussian_beam}) is a slight modification of the unitary matrix, (\ref{eq:u_frac}), that is associated with the fractional Fourier transformer part of $\mathbf{T}$.
+Here, the $\left({\rm{det}}\mathbf{P'}\right)^{-1/2}$ is absorbed in the constant $\kappa$ of (\ref{eq:Gaussian_form}), i.e., $\beta=\kappa\left({\rm{det}}\mathbf{P'}\right)^{-1/2}=I_0^{1/2}W_0^2$.
+Now, the problem reduces to finding the real and the pure imaginary parts of $({\rm{det}}[\mathbf{\tilde{A}+i\mathbf{B}}])^{1/2}$.
+For this, we use the fact that there exists a unitary matrix\footnote{In \ref{sec:Welldefinedness of the Gaussian beam for finite sources}, we reminded the Iwasawa pre-decomposition via which the symplectic matrix, $\mathbf{T}$, can be factorized into three portions: the shearing matrix, the pure magnifier and the fractional Fourier transformer.
+We highlight that the unitary matrix in (\ref{eq:unitary_Gaussian_beam}) is a slight modification of the unitary matrix, (\ref{eq:u_frac}), that is associated with the fractional Fourier transformer part of $\mathbf{T}$.
 They are equal when the initial width is set to 1.},